viesturz/tapchanger/README.md

 This is independant effort, not affiliated with the Voron team.
 Use at your own risk.

 Currently Tapchanger development is **on pause**, I'm working on [Tapchanger lite](https://github.com/viesturz/TapChanger-lite), still happy to accept pull requests.
+If you have questions, feel free to reach out on [Discord](https://discord.gg/xmDWrYGwVJ).

 ## Features
 * Drop in compatibe with [Stealthburner](https://github.com/VoronDesign/Voron-Stealthburner) hotends.